libp2p/js-libp2p/src/record/README.md

 All libp2p nodes keep a `PeerStore`, that among other information stores a set of known addresses for each peer, which can come from a variety of sources.

 Libp2p peer records were created to enable the distribution of verifiable address records, which we can prove originated from the addressed peer itself.
-With such guarantees, libp2p is able to prioritize addresses based on their authenticity, with the most strict strategy being to only dial certified addresses (no strategies implemented at the time of writing).
+With such guarantees, libp2p is able to prioritize addresses based on their authenticity, with the most strict strategy being to only dial certified addresses (no strategies have been implemented at the time of writing).

 A peer record contains the peers' publicly reachable listen addresses, and may be extended in the future to contain additional metadata relevant to routing.
 It also contains a `seqNumber` field, a timestamp per the spec, so that we can verify the most recent record.